deeckard/dox/README.md

 # dox
-✏ dox is a simple real time document editing
+✏ dox is a minimalist real time document editing